skychengtian/skychengtian/README.md

 ###

-<p align="left">My name is Sky Wei and I'm a Web Development and Marketing Specialist, from Bay Area</p>
+<p align="left">My name is Sky Wei and I'm a Web Developer and Marketing Specialist, from Bay Area</p>

 ###